Site Description

 Open to read more

 Socio-economic sensitive resources are facilities or locations that rely on a body of water to be economically viable.
 Because of their location, they could be severely impacted if an oil spill were to occur.
 Economically sensitive resources are separated into three categories: critical infrastructure, water dependent commercial areas, and water dependent recreation areas.
-The appendix provides a list of economic resources for this GRP area.
+The appendix provides a list of economic resources for this planning area.

 General Information